Ghosts Next Door

 "James," Mr. Wong began, "please go around back, and you'll see where the wind blew a large canvas over the roof.
 Take it down - when you see my courtyard, call out to me and let me know."

-Before him, my grandfather saw a nearly empty pool with water lilies in it.
-Their life-giving shade of green was slowly turning yellow, and their brilliant deep purple and yellow flowers wilted to one side as if all hope were lost.
-What caught my grandfather’s attention was the largest of the water lilies, it was like an exquisite pedestal meant only for the most exalted to sit and partake of its company.
+Before him, my grandfather saw a nearly empty pool with water lilies.
+Their life-giving shade of green slowly turned yellow, and their brilliant, deep purple and yellow flowers wilted to one side as if all hope were lost.
+The largest of the water lilies caught my grandfather's attention; it was like an exquisite pedestal meant only for the most exalted to sit and partake in its company.
 At least, that is how he described it.
-Sadly, it too was nearly a shadow of its former self.
+Sadly, it, too, was nearly a shadow of its former self.
 In all, my grandfather counted seven water lilies.

 ~

-Two days later, my grandfather saw Mr. Wong sitting pruning the grass next to his walkway ever so meticulously.
-In another few days, Mr. Wong was back to his old self and had given my grandfather some star fruit as thanks for his watering the lilies.
-My grandfather said he couldn’t help but ask about the young girl he met that one late night and her six sisters.
+Two days later, my grandfather saw Mr. Wong sitting meticulously pruning the grass next to his walkway.
+In another few days, Mr. Wong was back to his old self and had given my grandfather some star fruit as thanks for watering the lilies.
+My grandfather said he couldn't help but ask about the young girl he met that night and her six sisters.
 Was she his wife or servant?
-He wasn’t sure which.
+He needed to figure out which.

 "You spoke to her?"
 Mr. Wong was surprised.